stemarsch/stemarsch/README.md

 - 👋 Hi, I’m @stemarsch
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and c#
 - 📫 How to reach me ...at this time not reachable ;)

 <!---